Vairagi-9/Vairagi-9/README.md

 # 👋 Hi there, I'm Vairagi Rana!

 🎯 Curious about building tech that solves real-world problems.
-🛠️ Currently exploring voice recognition and open-source personal assistant projects and Online Learning Management System .
 📍 From Petlad , Gujarat, India.

 ## 👨‍💻 About Me